jaikishangurav/ckad/README.md

 1. Service accounts are compatible with Role Based Access Control(RBAC).
 1. Pods have a token mounted on a volume that can be used to authenticate requests.
 1. Default service account token has no additional permissions than an unauthorised user.

+### Cheat Sheet
+`
+1. Enable autocompletion for the Kubernetes cluster manager utility kubectl:
+source <(kubectl completion bash)
+With completions, you can press tab twice to get a list of valid ways to complete any of the kubectl commands.

+`